 Tone Down Toxins

-- Pack a travel-size salt lamp to help purify air, reduce allergens and negative ions
+- Pack a travel-size salt lamp to help purify the air, reduce allergens and negative ions

-- Drink purified bottled water ONLY – grab Life Water, Fiji or Essentia brand bottled water when you can and look for glass bottled water in restaurants such as Pellegrino
+- Drink purified bottled water ONLY – grab Life Water, Fiji or Essentia brand bottled water when you can and look for glass bottled water such as Pellegrino in restaurants

 I love helping my coaching clients learn how to navigate life differently so they can enjoy traveling AND have their ideal health and weight at the same time.

 If you’re a busy, health-minded professional who travels a ton and wants to learn how to support your body better while doing it, then follow me closely on Instagram to catch all my travel tips with my upcoming trips!